preshly/Web_Tech_Lab_Project/README.md

 # Web_Tech_Lab_Project
-This is a project work for the Web Tech Lab for Semester 4, 2021
+Project work for the Web Tech Lab for Semester 4, 2021

 ## Earlier Version
 The Goa University Chatbot Using Rasa folder.